Bellingshausen Sea

 The Bellingshausen Sea is an area along the west side of the Antarctic Peninsula between 57°18'W and 102°20'W, west of Alexander Island, east of Cape Flying Fish on Thurston Island, and south of Peter I Island (there the southern Vostokkysten).
-In the south are, from west to east, Eights Coast, Bryan Coast and English Coast (west part) of West Antarctica.
+The Bellingshausen Sea borders the Eights Coast, the Bryan Coast, and the west part of the English Coast in Antarctica.
 To the west of Cape Flying Fish it joins the Amundsen Sea.

 Bellingshausen Sea has an area of 487,000 km2 and reaches a maximum depth of 4.5 km.
 It contains the undersea plain Bellingshausen Plain.

+The Antarctic Slope Current (ASC) is thought to originate in the Bellingshausen Sea as the result of a density front at the shelf break, rather than being wind-driven.

-It takes its name from Admiral Thaddeus Bellingshausen, who explored in the area in 1821.
+It takes its name from Fabian Gottlieb von Bellingshausen, who explored in the area in 1821.

-In the late Pliocene Epoch, about 2.15 million years ago, the Eltanin asteroid (about 1-4 km in diameter) impacted at the edge of the Bellingshausen sea (at the South Pacific Ocean).
+In the early Pleistocene Epoch, about 2.15 million years ago, the Eltanin asteroid (about 1-4 km in diameter) impacted at the edge of the Bellingshausen sea (at the Southern Ocean).
 This is the only known impact in a deep-ocean basin in the world.